barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - **Coinbase**, who offer a few different cryptocurrencies.
 I have very little in crypto, because it's so volatile.

+For a credit card I use an **American Express** cashback card.
+There is a small annual fee (£25), but I predict (based on my typical spending patterns) that the cashback will more than cover that.

-Most of the time I am dealing with Santander, only rarely do I need to touch the others.
+Most of the time I am dealing with American Express and Santander, only rarely do I need to touch the others.

 ## Transactions